 Almost simultaneously to the publication of these works, three different reports showed lasing in the topological edge states of 2D photonic lattices.
 The group of Boubacar Kante at UCSD reported a 2D topological laser whose chiral edge states arise from the breaking the time reversal symmetry in a 2D photonic crystal.
 The groups of Mercedeh Khajavikhan at CREOL and Moty Segev at Technion have reported robust edge state lasing in a 2D array of coupled ring resonators implementing the photonic version of the Quantum spin Hall effect.
 Finally, the group of Sven Hofling from the University of Wurzburg have presented indications of lasing in topological edge states in a polariton honeycomb lattice.
 These discoveries push the field of topological photonics to the area of integrated lasers, opening the way to new architectures intrinsically robust to imperfections.

-The polariton 1D topological lasers:
+1D topological lasers:

 Lasing in topological edge states of a 1D lattice, P. St-Jean, V. Goblot, E. Galopin, A. Lemaître, T. Ozawa, L. Le Gratiet, I.Sagnes, J. Bloch and A. Amo, Nat.
 Photon.
 11, 651 (2017).